trevorwslee/MicroPython-DumbDisplay/README.md

   |:--:|
   |<img style="width: 300px; height: 300px;" src="screenshots/layer_lcd.png"></img>|

-- `LayerGraphical` -- a graphical LCD that you can draw to with common drawing directives
+- `LayerGraphical` -- a graphical LCD that you can draw to with common TFT LCD drawing directives
   ```
   from dumbdisplay.core import *
   from dumbdisplay.layer_graphical import *